 Congratulations, new mummy!
 You’ve protected and nourished your baby in your womb for nine months, and now it’s time to nurture and guide her through life.
 You start to do this from the moment she is born and placed in your arms, then on your breasts.
 Breastfeeding comes easy to some mums, and may be a bit more challenging to others.
 This is why we bring you valuable tips on breastfeeding newborn babies to guide you on your journey.

-In each section and in all the linked articles, you’ll find useful tips on breastfeeding newborn babies.
+In each section and in all the linked articles, you’ll find useful tips to breastfeed newborn.

 Even before your baby is born, your breasts get ready to nurture her.
 Very early in your pregnancy, your breasts start to grow.
 This is because the milk-producing cells in them are rapidly multiplying in preparation for a very important job ahead.
 Your areolas, meanwhile, will become darker and bigger to provide visual contrast for your newborn to spot easily.